edgedb/edgedb/docs/edgeql/select.rst

   ... offset 1 limit 3;
   {2, 3, 4}

-This queries can also be rewritten to use inline aliases, like so:
+These queries can also be rewritten to use inline aliases, like so:

 .. code-block:: edgeql-repl